TalayRuk/myCodeSnippets/javascript.md

 ##### Installing gulp files and requiring them in your code.

 - Run ```npm install browserify --save-dev ``` to install the browserify package.
 Browserify is responsible for adding keywords to translate the code into new JavaScript code that the browser understands.
-Before running gulp on a new machine for the first time, you will also install it globally using ```console npm install gulp -g ``` (_sudo npm install gulp -g if permission errors_).
+Before running gulp on a new machine for the first time, first install it globally using ```console npm install gulp -g ``` (_sudo npm install gulp -g if permission errors_).

 - Run ```npm install vinyl-source-stream --save-dev ``` for packaging browserify and put the browserified source code into a new file (...and does more).